yh-sg/Fundamental/designPattern/SOLID/readme.md

 - YAGNI

 DIP:
-- High-level modules should not depend upon low-level ones; use abstractions
+- High-level modules should not depend on low-level modules.
+    - Both should depend on abstractions.
+- Abstractions should not depend on details.
+    - Details should depend on abstractions.